 Most agencies will offer an initial meeting at no charge that typically lasts about one hour, at which a counselor will ask key questions about the consumer's financial situation and a discussion will take place about the potential options.
 This is the opportunity for a potential client to decide whether they feel comfortable with the agency and are ready to move forward.

 The typical fee structure is simple.
 If the client signs up, he or she will pay an initiation fee followed by a monthly maintenance fee.
-As an example, one Massachusetts based company, which regularly discloses its success rates and fees as part of an ongoing accountability project, reported that its clients paid an average of $32.87 for their initial fee and an average of $24.97 monthly.
+As an example, one Massachusetts based company (which regularly discloses its success rates and fees as part of an ongoing accountability project) reported that its clients paid an average of $32.87 for their initial fee and an average of $24.97 monthly.

-Members of the Association of Independent Consumer Credit Counseling Agencies must agree to cap the initial charge at $75 and the monthly maintenance fees at $50.
-The National Foundation for Credit Counseling suggests fees should be no more than $50 for a set-up and $25 monthly thereafter.
+Members of the AICCCA must agree to cap the initial charge at $75 and the monthly maintenance fees at $50.
+The NFCC suggests fees should be no more than $50 for a set-up and $25 monthly thereafter.

 During the appointments, the focus is on finances.
-While discussing money can be intensely personal.
-Clients must be prepared to disclose all aspects of their financial lives.
-A complete financial picture is needed for the counselor to help come up with a strategy to help.
+While discussing money can be intensely personal, clients must be prepared to disclose all aspects of their financial lives.
+A complete financial picture is needed to develop the best strategy for success.

 Income, household expenses, existing debt and spending habits will all be discussed.
 Copies of financial statements - including the debt accounts - will be needed as well.

-Prior to coming up with a plan, it is vital for the counselor to have a clear picture of all the money that is available - expected income as well as all expenses.
+Prior to coming up with a plan, it is vital to have a clear picture of all the money that is available - expected income as well as all expenses.

-The credit counselor will help develop a unique plan to address specific client's needs, whether a debt management plan, improved budgeting, bankruptcy, or a combination of these.
+The goal of the sessions is to develop a unique plan to address specific client's needs, whether a debt management plan, improved budgeting, bankruptcy, or a combination of these.

-All of those in credit counseling are provided with tools to help them manage their finances, including budgeting software and educational materials.
+All clients are provided with tools to help them manage their finances, including budgeting software and educational materials.
 Many programs will require their clients to close their credit card accounts while they are working to reduce their debts.

-In addition to helping control and retire debts, a counseling firm should also be able to help clients develop plans for savings, building a retirement nest egg and establishing a college fund and other important financial concerns.
+In addition to helping control and retire debts, the firm should also be able to help clients develop plans for savings, building a retirement nest egg, establishing a college fund and other important financial concerns.